yyyaohhh/tp/docs/DeveloperGuide.md

 | `*`      | tryhard student                                                        | see what modules are available in the special term                                          |                                                              |

 <br>
+___

 ### Use cases

 (For all use cases below, the **System** is `ModCraft` and the **Actor** is the `user`, unless specified otherwise)

+___

 #### **Use case: UC01 - Planning mods to take in the upcoming semester**

 **MSS**

-1. User searches a module that he wants to take next semester
+1. User searches a module that he wants to take next semester.
 2. Modcraft displays the information for the module.
 3. User adds that module to their module plan.
 4. Modcraft shows the module in the User’s module plan.

-Steps 1-4 are repeated for each module the User is interested in
+Steps 1-4 are repeated for each module the User is interested in.

 Use case ends.

 **Extensions**

 * 1a.
 Modcraft detects that the module does not exist.
     * 1a1.
-Modcraft informs the user it is unavailable
+Modcraft informs the user it is unavailable.
     * 1a2.
-User searches another module
+User searches another module.

-Steps 1a1 to 1a2 are repeated until the module is available Use case resumes from step 2.
+Steps 1a1 to 1a2 are repeated until the module is available.
+Use case resumes from step 2.

 * *a.
-At any time, user choose to delete a module
+At any time, user choose to delete a module.
     * *a1.
-User deletes the module
+User deletes the module.
     * *a2.
-Modcraft removes the module from the timetable Use case resumes from step 1.
+Modcraft removes the module from the timetable.
+Use case resumes from step 1.